 In serverless, most debugging is done in a live environment, and your monthly bill will reflect this, which is something to consider when it comes to the bottom line of your business.

-There are very few frameworks available to set up Lambda in local and those that do come with limitations.
+There are very few frameworks available to set up Lambda locally and those that exist come with limitations.

 AWS SAM is an open-source development framework used to build serverless applications on AWS.
 SAM has two major components: